-In Figure 9.9, several Alpha workstations, each with its own system disk, are connected to the Gigabit Ethernet LAN.
-Putting Alpha workstations on the Gigabit Ethernet LAN provides high performance because each workstation has direct access to its system disk.
-In addition, the Gigabit Ethernet bandwidth is 10 times higher than that of the FDDI.
-Alpha workstations have processing capacity that can take advantage of Gigabit Ethernet's speed.
+In Figure 9.9, several Alpha workstations, each with its own system disk, are connected to the Ethernet LAN.
+Putting Alpha workstations on the Ethernet LAN provides high performance because each workstation has direct access to its system disk.

 9.3.7.
 Guidelines for OpenVMS Clusters with Satellites